 The Preferred Shares may be issued from time to time in one or more series, each series consisting of a number of Preferred Shares as determined by the Board, who may fix the designations, rights, privileges, restrictions and conditions attaching to the shares of each series of Preferred Shares.
-The Preferred Shares of each series shall, with respect to dividends, liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or any other distribution of the assets of the Company among its Shareholders for the purpose of winding up its affairs, shall be entitled to preference over the Common Shares and the shares of any other class ranking junior to the Preferred Shares.
-The Preferred Shares and any other shares of any series may also be given such other preferences and priorities over the Common Shares and any other shares of the Company ranking junior to such series of Preferred Shares.
+The Preferred Shares of each series shall, with respect to dividends, liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or any other distribution of the assets of the Company among its Shareholders for the purpose of winding up its affairs, be entitled to preference over the Common Shares and the shares of any other class ranking junior to the Preferred Shares.
+The Preferred Shares of any series may also be given such other preferences and priorities over the Common Shares and any other shares of the Company ranking junior to such series of Preferred Shares.
+As of the date hereof, the Company has authorized only one series of Preferred Shares which were approved on May 20, 2006, and are non-voting, redeemable and retractable, none of which are outstanding.